nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 You will likely need to alter the job script to optimize the performance on the system your're using.
 Finding the optimal parameters for your script may require some trial and error.

+In this example, our HPC system contains 1 node with 2 sockets and 64 cores per socket.

 .. seealso::